Adding Entities

 Step 1: Add an eINSTANCEOF Type

 Section titled “Step 1: Add an eINSTANCEOF Type”LCE uses an eINSTANCEOF enum instead of C++ dynamic_cast to identify entity types at runtime.
-Add a new entry to the enum in Minecraft.World/Definitions.h (or wherever the full enum is defined):
+The enum is in Minecraft.World/Class.h.

 eINSTANCEOF GetType() { return eTYPE_MY_MOB; }Step 2: Create the Entity Class